Deep dive into Java Default Methods

 What can you do?!
 Yes, thats how the Default Methods trying to solve.
 By using the syntax of Default Methods like below, you don’t need to care the binary compatibility anymore and just add what you want.

 Well, that’s the Default Methods and really straightforward for understanding.
-And it’s also used in lots of common antique interfaces, such as Collection, List, Map and so on.
+And it’s also used in lots of common antique interfaces, such as Collection

 So, what I’m talking about next is why I’m not excited by this new feature.